-Professor Joseph Trapani is the inaugural head of department of the Sir Peter MacCallum Department of Oncology, and executive director of Cancer Research at the Peter MacCallum Cancer Centre.
-He combines these roles with his role as head of the Cancer Immunology Program at Peter Mac.
+Professor Ricky Johnstone is the Head of Department of the Sir Peter MacCallum Department of Oncology, and Executive Director Cancer Research at the Peter MacCallum Cancer Centre.
+He combines these roles with his role as Group Leader within the Cancer Therapeutics Program at Peter Mac.

 "The University of Melbourne's Sir Peter MacCallum Department of Oncology, based at the Peter MacCallum Cancer Centre, hosts a pre-eminent academic program, driven by internationally renowned laboratory and clinician researchers, with a strong focus on educating future generations of cancer researchers.

 As Executive Director Cancer Research, it is my mission to strategically drive Peter Mac’s standing as one of the leading cancer centres in the world by enhancing our research outputs, increasing our talent pool and enabling existing and new areas of research excellence.
 I firmly believe that our model of research-driven cancer care is the right one and Peter Mac is uniquely positioned to expand this paradigm both internally and with our external partners.

 Peter Mac is committed to continue to support and build our broad research enterprise including fundamental research, and I am in no doubt that strong discovery-based research labs and programs are essential for us deliver the best care for our patients."